-Returning to school – some ideas for autistic learners*
+Returning to school after a break – some ideas for autistic learners*

-Many children and young people (and their parents!) may be excited about returning to school but some might also have some worries about coming back after such a long time.
+Many children and young people (and their parents!) may be excited about returning to school after a break but some might also have some worries about coming back.
 This mixture of emotions is to be expected and it is useful to focus on the positives and what they will already be familiar when they go back.

-Many autistic learners would normally have had transition planning as part of their support at this time of the year but we have not been able to do this in the way we usually do.
-Some transition planning has been possible but we are also aware that things might change again by the time we go back and so we cannot share certainties at the moment and that can cause everyone frustration.
+Many autistic learners will have had transition planning as part of their support but we are also aware that things might change again by the time we go back and so we cannot always share certainties and that can cause everyone frustration.
 Many autistic learners feel a constant level of anxiety which can be higher than for others, and this anxiety can increase very easily.
 As a result, some autistic learners and their families may have some additional worries and may require some individualised planning for returning to school.

 The good news is that schools and early years settings already have lots of resources to support all sorts of transitions for autistic learners.
 The Educational Psychology Service are often involved in supporting transitions and we have developed some materials about transitions in general on our website and these can be found by clicking here.
 In addition, resources specific to children with additional support needs can be found on the Aberdeenshire ASN website and you can access this information here.